pikaqu888/SpringBootRestAppLearningExample/README.md

 # SpringBootRestAppLearningExample
-An easy demo to build microservices in Spring Boot
+An easy demo to build microservices in Spring Boot.
+Used an in-memory database H2 to write CRUD functions.